-If in case, your guest/s have lost your invitation cards, they still have your wedding website to collect all the information required whenever they want.
+If your guest/s have lost your invitation cards, they still have your wedding website to collect all the required information whenever they want.

-If you are not sure what exactly a wedding website includes, then here is a quick checklist of the things you should not miss out on, on your wedding website.
+If you are not sure what to include in your wedding website, then here is a quick checklist of the things you should not miss out on, on your wedding website.

 ** PRO TIP: As much as it is tempting to include longer stories, keep your content brief and in 2-3 sentences per line (see how we break down our sentences, so it is easier to read?) to keep your guests engaged.